mandshaw/braai-recipes/content/posts/2019-08-07--lamb-sosaties/index.md

 cover: lamb-sosaties.png
 ---

 This is **the** recipes that made me want to build this website.
-3.5 Years ago it was winter in Ireland, January in fact and we decided to have a family Braai in what we expected to be be close to 0 degrees celsius.
+3.5 Years ago it was winter in Ireland, and we decided to have a family Braai in what we expected to be be close to 0 degrees celsius.
 January blues melted away by a toasty Braai.
 I found this recipe online, made it, loved it and then forgot where I found it and have been searching since!

 Thanks to some digging I found the pictures and a write up I did incase I wanted to blog about it in the future!
 I love it when past me sends future me some tasty things!